geoffhunter/gedcom-reporter/README.md

 # gedcom-reporter

-Note: this utility needs the .py and .txt files in the gedcom-file-processor repository to function
+Note: this utility needs the ged_lib.py and params.txt files in the gedcom-file-processor repository to function

 It allows the user to produce an ancestry report, in Microsoft Word (.docx) format, from a GEDCOM format file.